Promppainen/Universal-Daisy-Player-Project/README.md

 files.
 And the main goal is to make daisy books available in developing countries.

+## Project status

+This project is in an early stage of development.
+The player is not yet considered stable and thus is not ready for real world use.

 ## License

 This program is free software: you can redistribute it and/or modify